Eschatologue/CM_wiki/docs/class/magus/index.md

 You know two cantrips of your choice from the [Magus Spell List].

-Whenever you gain an Magus level, you can replace one of your cantrips with another cantrip of your choice from the [Magus Spell List].
+Whenever you gain an Magus level, you can replace one of your cantrips with another cantrip of your choice from the Magus Spell List.

 #### Spell Slots